What should I do if an employee turns down a job promotion?

 If you’re still asking, ‘What should I do if an employee turns down a promotion?’

-- ...Then consider the fairness of your remuneration package: It’s essential for employers to reward their staff fairly.
-While money and perks aren’t be the be-all and end-all of engagement, they’re a concrete representation of how much employers value their staff.
+- Consider the fairness of your remuneration package: It’s essential for employers to reward their staff fairly.
+While money and perks aren’t everything, they’re an indicator of how much employers value their staff.
 Not rewarding someone fairly for being promoted shows that the extra work they’ll be putting in means nothing to you.

 Promotions aren’t the only way to offer development